Lonenso/dotfiles/README.md

 # dotfiles
 learned from [here](https://github.com/mathiasbynens/dotfiles)

-but use softlink to sync the changes between devices's dotfiles and the repo
+but use softlink to sync the changes between devices's dotfiles and the repo's